-The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the trustees have appointed Haines Watts, to perform additional checks.
-The board also appointed Haines Watts as the external RO.
-The external advisor has, when requested, provided advice during 2017-18.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint Haines Watts as an internal auditor to carry out additional checks.

-The external auditor and RO's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-On a regular basis, the external auditor and the RO report to the board of trustees, through the finance and audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+On a regular basis, the internal auditor reports to the board of trustees, through the finance and audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.

-The RO delivered their schedule of work as planned during the year and there were no material control issues identified.
+The internal auditor delivered their schedule of work as planned during the year and there were no material control issues identified.